Irys-xyz/Whistleblower/README.md

 ![](https://github.com/Bundlr-Network/Whistleblower/blob/master/assets/irys-whistleblower.png?raw=true)

-Whistleblower is a lightweight tool for monitoring transactions uploaded to Irys and verifying their finalization on Arweave.
-It cross-references uploaded transactions with finalized ones and triggers an alert if a transaction misses its finalization deadline.
-Whistleblower can be easily deployed on any computer with a single command argument, making transaction monitoring both simple and accessible.
+Whistleblower is a lightweight tool for monitoring [transactions uploaded to Irys](https://docs.irys.xyz/learn/transaction-lifecycle) and verifying they are finalized on Arweave and seeded to miners.

+Whistleblower can be easily deployed on any computer with a single command, making transaction monitoring both simple and accessible.

 With Whistleblower, you can ensure that:

 - Transactions are finalized on Arweave by their deadline height (the block number by which the transaction must be finalized on Arweave).
 - Transactions have valid formats and signatures.
-- Bundles have valid formats and signatures.
+- [Bundles](https://docs.irys.xyz/learn/bundles) have valid formats and signatures.
+- Data uploaded is seeded to Arweave miners.

 ## Whistleblower step-by-step

 ![](https://github.com/Bundlr-Network/Whistleblower/blob/master/assets/irys-whistleblower-steps.png?raw=true)

-Start by launching Whistleblower via your CLI and select the nodes you want to monitor.
+Start by launching Whistleblower via your CLI and select the [nodes](https://docs.irys.xyz/overview/nodes) you want to monitor.

 Whistleblower then:
 1. Initializes WebSocket connections to each of the selected nodes for real-time monitoring.
 2. Connects to an Arweave gateway to retrieve all bundles associated with the nodes being tracked.